amanelis/cs-fundamentals/README.md

  		mark current as not visited;
 	}

+## Floyd-Warshall
+Floyd-Warshall is a very powerful technique when the graph is represented by an adjacency matrix.
+It runs in O(n^3) time, where n is the number of vertices in the graph.
+However, in comparison to Dijkstra, which only gives us the shortest path from one source to the targets, Floyd-Warshall gives us the shortest paths from all source to all target nodes.
+There are other uses for Floyd-Warshall as well; it can be used to find connectivity in a graph (known as the Transitive Closure of a graph).

+First, however we will discuss the Floyd Warshall All-Pairs Shortest Path algorithm, which is the most similar to Dijkstra.
+After running the algorithm on the adjacency matrix the element at adj[i][j] represents the length of the shortest path from node i to node j.
+The pseudo-code for the algorithm is given below:

+	for (k = 1 to n)
+ 		for (i = 1 to n)
+  			for (j = 1 to n)
+   				adj[i][j] = min(adj[i][j], adj[i][k] + adj[k][j]);

 ## Array - Graphs
 The basic concept is to have a 2 dimensional array of integers, where the element in row i, at column j represents the edge cost from node i to j.
 If the connection from i to j is not possible, we use some sort of sentinel value (usually a very large or small value, like -1 or the maximum integer).
 Another nice thing about this type of structure is that we can represent directed or undirected edges very easily.